-- -- The Academic Affairs faculty members develop conferences, seminars, and other programs that enhance U.S.-African relationships and the ability of key personnel to be effective contributors to the policy development process. -- Through its Community and Public Affairs Directorate, the ACSS maintains contacts with graduates via traditional - -- Through its Community and Public Affairs Directorate, the ACSS maintains contacts with graduates via traditiona means, and provides regular updates to Community Chapters in over 20 African countries.
+-- The Academic Affairs faculty members develop conferences, seminars, and other programs that enhance U.S.- African relationships and the ability of key personnel to be effective contributors to the policy development process. -- Through its Community and Public Affairs Directorate, the ACSS maintains contacts with graduates via traditional means, and provides regular updates to Community Chapters in over 20 African countries.
 These chapters also provide a ready audience for visiting U.S. officials.